 The underlying data is not different; the exact hours making up the time period

 The Application Time Zone setting is on the General Settings page in the Admin section of Looker:

-The Application Time Zone is the default time zone for scheduling data deliveries.
-The time zone used for schedules does not affect time-based data returned by a query.
-It only affects the time a data delivery is sent.
+The Application Time Zone is the default time zone for content deliveries.
+The time zone used for content deliveries does not affect time-based data returned by a query; it affects only the time a data delivery is sent.

 If you enable the User Specific Time Zones option, the Application Time Zone is the default time zone for users that do not have a time zone value set for their accounts.